 …to join us for a season of thrilling opera at The Long Center.
 As we enter Austin Opera’s 31st season, we are proud to present three of the most celebrated operas in the repertory, featuring some of its most infamous heroines.
 We begin with a gritty and seductive new take on Bizet’s Carmen starring the stunning Sandra Piques Eddy.
 In January, our season salute to strong women continues with Alexandra LoBianco and Jeni Houser as the dueling sopranos of Richard Strauss’ Ariadne auf Naxos, retold in a whimsical new production conceived by Glimmerglass Festival Director, Francesca Zambello.
 We close our season with a classic production of Verdi’s most heart-wrenching tale, La traviata, starring Marina Costa-Jackson.

-Of course, a strong opera heroine is usually accompanied by a strong leading man, and we look forward to welcoming some of the opera world’s finest in René Barbera, Norman Garrett, Chad Shelton, Michael Chioldi, and Jonathan Burton, just to name a few.
+Of course, a strong opera heroine is usually accompanied by a strong leading man, and we look forward to welcoming some of the opera world’s finest in Scott Quinn, Norman Garrett, Chad Shelton, Michael Chioldi, and Jonathan Burton, just to name a few.
 We hope you will join us for another season of dazzling talent, intriguing new productions, and glorious music!